Meet the monsters that cause customer churn

 Churn Combat Tips

-Uncover the true cause for the slacker behavior whether it’s lack of time, being overwhelmed or other underlying reasons.
+Uncover the true cause of the behavior, whether it’s lack of time, being overwhelmed, or other underlying reasons.

 Address the customer about their lack of progress and explain how doing XYZ can actually make their job easier.

 Help them break overwhelming tasks into smaller parts to make them seem more approachable.
-Be sure to praise them for these small successes along the way.
+Acknowledge successes along the way.

 ChurnZero Boost